-20 Ways for Introverts to Make Small Talk so It's Tolerable, Not Toxic!
+20 Ways to Make Small Talk More Tolerable for Introverts

 Do you hate making small talk and go to great lengths to avoid it?